ezinne-chukwueke/customer-analytics-revenue-dashboard/README.md

 The dashboard was developed to answer the following business questions:

 - Which customer groups generate the highest revenue?
-- Which gender segment represent brings in the highest volume of customers?
+- Which gender segment represents the largest customer base?
 - How does revenue vary across different age groups?
 - Which shopping malls attract the highest customer traffic?
 - Which payment methods are most preferred by customers?